-You will need to apply to your provider within 12 months of your withdrawal day (or your provider may allow you more time).
+If you withdrew from your unit, you will need to apply to your provider within 12 months of your withdrawal day.
+If you did not withdraw from your unit, you will need to apply to your provider within 12 months after the period during which you undertook, or were to undertake, the unit.
+Your provider may waive this timeframe if it was not possible for you to apply before the end of the application period.
 If your HELP balance is re-credited, your HELP debt for the unit will also be reduced.
 For more information please visit www.studyassist.gov.au/paying-back-your-loan/cancel-your-help-debt-under-special-circumstances.